|

 7. Who delivers the art to the patients?

 A minimum of two trained volunteers deliver the art each week.
-Due to the
+Due to the highly delicate nature of acute cancer care, a strict protocol is followed to avoid cross contamination when moving pictures from room to room.

 8. How is the collection stored?